fsschneider/DeepOBS/docs/user_guide/quick_start.rst

   download the rest.
 If you have all data sets, you can skip this step, and always tell DeepOBS where the data sets are located.
 However, the DeepOBS package requires the data sets to be organized in a specific way.

+**If you use PyTorch**, the data downloading will be handled automatically by torchvision.

 You are now ready to run different optimizers on various test problems.
 We provide a :doc:`tutorial` for this, as well as our